MuriungiPatrick/MuriungiPatrick/README.md

 ![PHP-Skills](https://user-images.githubusercontent.com/11283502/91830660-be70fe80-ec4b-11ea-973f-c783dfafb998.png)

-### 🔭 I'm currently am working on a **WEB ICONS** project that aims to gather all logos representing African brands and organisations. [africons](https://github.com/MuriungiPatrick/africons)
+### 🔭 I'm currently working on a **WEB ICONS** project that aims to gather all logos representing African brands and organisations. [africons](https://github.com/MuriungiPatrick/africons)

 ### HAVE AN IDEA OR SOME COOL PROJECT YOU WANT DONE?
 Let's Talk

 💬
 <!--
 **MuriungiPatrick/MuriungiPatrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.